 Packing your own food is a wise choice, too.
 Of course, you should take the chance to sample local fare when presented with it but having a cooler full of pre-cooked items is always good as a backup.

-Furthermore, if you’re up for it, keep an eye out for opportunities to go free camping or take advantage of some of the many resources to find cheap accommodation as you travel.
 If you’re more of a hotel type person, the various hotels offered by Choice Hotels is a good way to go, and if you sign up for rewards points, you can get free nights out of the deal.
 That’s what we did while recently driving across the country and we got a free night for every two paid nights — quite a steal!

 No matter what your budget is, set aside extra cash to keep in case of emergency.
 The longer you spend on the road, the more likely you are to run into issues like the dreaded mechanical problems.
 As a rule, don’t go on your road trip until you have enough of a financial cushion in general.
 Your excursion won’t be as enjoyable if you’re constantly stressed about money.

 It depends on the length of your trip, but I’d recommend having at least $1,000 socked away in emergency money for mechanical problems.